FelipeOLCunha/Sine/README.md

 #In other words it gives you the sine value of a angle that you must enter when running the program.

-#It alsos plots a graph of the sine function calculated for different N
+It also plots the calculated sine function for different maximum exponent values of the Taylor series